mykelalvis/FT/Traveller/WORKING/Mongoose/Rim Expeditions.md

 Naturally, there was conflict among the conquerors, significantly reducing their already small numbers.
-Sappil made lousy troops but were used as cannon- fodder without mercy.
+Sappil made lousy troops but were used as cannon-fodder without mercy.
 They rebelled several times but were put down hard each time, again at the expense of a few human lives.
 After decades of conflict the final victors established a corporate style of government